 - Mercer Park Aquatic Center Pool - Available for preregistered lap lane swimming and water walking.
 Call or register online.

-- Mercer Park P&G Room - Available M-F for small group rentals, please call for availability.
+- Mercer Park P&G Room - Available M-F for small group rentals.
+Call for availability.

 - Terrell Mill Skate Park

-- Terry Trueblood Lodge and Ned Ashton House Rentals - Please call to check for availability.
+- Terry Trueblood Lodge and Ned Ashton House Rentals - Call for availability.

 Any questions about Parks and Recreation openings or facilities can be directed to Juli Seydell-Johnson, Director, at Juli-SJohnson@iowa-city.org, or 319-356-5104.